BOM-98/FinTracker/documentation/user-stories/story-mapping.md

 **Acceptance Criteria:**

-- [ ] During onboarding, user is presented with date format options
+- [x] During onboarding, user is presented with date format options
-- [ ] Date format options include common formats:
+- [x] Date format options include common formats:
-  - [ ] MM-DD-YYYY (e.g., 12-31-2024)
+  - [x] MM-DD-YYYY (e.g., 12-31-2024)
-  - [ ] DD-MM-YYYY (e.g., 31-12-2024)
+  - [x] DD-MM-YYYY (e.g., 31-12-2024)
-  - [ ] YYYY-MM-DD (e.g., 2024-12-31)
+  - [x] YYYY-MM-DD (e.g., 2024-12-31)
-  - [ ] Other regional formats
+  - [x] Other regional formats
-- [ ] Each format option shows an example with current date
+- [x] Each format option shows an example with current date
-- [ ] User can select one date format
+- [x] User can select one date format
-- [ ] Default date format is pre-selected based on country
+- [x] Default date format is pre-selected based on country
-- [ ] Date format selection is required to proceed
+- [x] Date format selection is required to proceed
-- [ ] Selected format is saved to family settings
+- [x] Selected format is saved to family settings
-- [ ] All dates throughout the app respect this format
+- [ ] All dates throughout the app respect this format (needs verification)
-- [ ] User can change date format later in settings
+- [ ] User can change date format later in settings (NOT IMPLEMENTED - no settings page)

 **Maybe App Reference:**